waterbycounty

 What's happening with rivers in Sitka City and Borough right now?

-Sitka City and Borough's primary USGS streamgage on the SAWMILL C is currently reading 84.7 cubic feet per second — 25% of the long-term mean of 337.53 cfs.
+Sitka City and Borough's primary USGS streamgage on the SAWMILL C has a pipeline snapshot of 84.7 cubic feet per second — 25% of the long-term mean of 337.53 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Sitka City and Borough water compare to the Alaska average?